 Cynthia Burghard, research director, Accountable Care Organizations, IDC Health Insights, says, "Patient engagement has historically been a blunt instrument that has yielded mixed results in terms of building loyalty and improving outcomes.
 The next generation of patient engagement tools must be highly personalized and present patients with actionable advice to provide value and improve outcomes."

 According to Jeff Rivkin, research director, Payer IT Strategies at IDC Health Insights, "Payers have disconnected from customers over time, separating the person from the transactional unit processed by the company.
 Payers separated the patient from his/her medical service via a claim, the subscriber from his/her care requirements via a generic one-size-fits-most plan from an employer, the patient from his/her diverse provider desires via a specified network, and the customer services desired via a call center script or website.
 Bill payment focus, mass marketing, internal departmental applications, and claims emphasis are now replaced with data sharing, consumer personalization, enterprise focus, and a partner-in-care mission."

-IDC Health Insights: Healthcare Payer IT Strategies , IDC Health Insights: Life Science Business Systems Strategy , IDC Health Insights: Life Science Research and Development Strategy and Technology , IDC Health Insights: Provider IT Transformation Strategies , IDC Health Insights: Value-Based Healthcare IT Transformation Strategies
+IDC Health Insights: Healthcare Payer IT Strategies , IDC Health Insights: Life Science R&D Strategy and Technology , IDC Health Insights: Life Sciences Commercial Strategies , IDC Health Insights: Provider IT Transformation Strategies , IDC Health Insights: Value-Based Healthcare IT Transformation Strategies